-- (2) The local government must keep the information on its website from when the local government receives the application until- - (a) the application is withdrawn or lapses; or - (b) if paragraph (a) does not apply-the end of the last period during which an appeal may be made against a decision on the application. - (3) Subsection (1) does not apply to information mentioned in the subsection to the extent the local government is reasonably satisfied the information contains sensitive security information
+- the approved form in which the development application was made - the acknowledgement notice - a technical report - (3) The local government must keep the information mentioned in subsection (1) on its website from when the local government receives the application until- - (a) the application is withdrawn or lapses; or - (b) if paragraph (a) does not apply-the end of the last period during which an appeal may be made against a decision on the application. - (4) The local government may continue to publish on its website the information mentioned in subsection (1) after the period for which it is required to be published under subsection (3) ends. - (5) Subsections (1) and (2) do not apply to information or documents mentioned in the subsections to the extent the local government is reasonably satisfied the information contains sensitive security information. - (6) In subsection (2) - development application includes a development application made under repealed IPA.